seyedalian/graphic-dialog/readMe.txt

 #gmail:seyedalian10@gmail.com

 Hi
-this abstract class  Help you to make a graphic dialog easier
+this abstract class  Help you to make a graphic dialog easier (android)

 for use this class you must: